 Crown lawyers acting on behalf of the FBI are yet to make their submissions at the day-long hearing.

-Next story in National: Fox Glacier pilot had a history of 'stunts'
+Next story in New Zealand: Fox Glacier pilot had a history of 'stunts'

 Copyright © 2012, Radio New Zealand